Ekin-Esau/alx-system_engineering-devops/0x01-shell_permissions/README.md

 File 12-directory_permissions is a script that creates a directory called "my_dir" with permissions 751 in the working durectory.

 File 13-change_group is a script that changes the group owner to "school" for the file "hello".

+File 100-change_owner_and_group is a script that changes the owner "vincent" and the group owner to "staff" for all the files and directories in the working directory.

+File 101-symbolic_link_permissions is a script that changes the owner and the group owner of "_hello"  to "vincent" and "staff" respectively.

+File 102-if_only is a script that changes the owner of the file "hello" to "betty" only if it is owned by the user "guillaume".

+File 103-Star_Wars is a script that will play the StarWars IV episode in the terminal.